yiyuezheng/AI_for_BusinessCourse/week2 ml/Readme.md

 * Class presentations.
 (Fair game for quiz questions.)
 * Video, A Friendly Introduction to ML (Luis Serrano): https://www.youtube.com/watch?v=IpGxLWOIZy4
 * StitchFix algorithms: http://algorithms-tour.stitchfix.com/
+* A Visual Introduction to Machine Learning: http://www.r2d3.us/visual-intro-to-machine-learning-part-1/
 * Demo classifier(s) and clustering.

 ## Class Activities

 * Data labeling for classification algorithm.
+Lynn runs it.

 Decision making problem.
 What would you do with the false positives and false negatives.
 What is their impact?

 * TODO: Wine dataset

 ## HW Reading (for Quiz)